Risk Assessment QGIS Plugin#

 Data Input#

 The required input files must follow a given structure.
-You find below the required input files to conduct the risk assessment and specifications they must follow:
+Here you find the required input files to conduct the risk assessment and specifications they must follow:

-A geospatial vector format (geojson, geopackage, shapefile,…) containing the administrative boundaries on admin level 2 and P-Codes of the respective countries.
+A geospatial vector format (geojson, geopackage, shapefile,…) containing the administrative boundaries and P-Codes of the respective countries.
 These can be found on the websites of national governments or on Humanitarian Data Exchange, for example.
-This dataset has two obligatory columns: “ADM2_PCODE” containing the P_Codes and “ADM2_EN” containing the district names.
+This dataset has two obligatory columns: “ADM_PCODE” containing the P_Codes and “ADM_EN” containing the names of the administrative boundaries.
 The administrative boundary data does not require a specific coordinate reference system (CRS), but the output and result will have the same CRS as the input.

 2. Risk Assessment indicators#